kevinslin/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.md

 [Notabase](https://notabase.io/)
 Pricing plan starts at USD 7/month.
 Limited free tier with 100 notes only.
 Thoughts: I can't find a reason to try this one, since there are many better free alternatives like Obsidan and Dendron.
+Notabase has open source version for self-host.
+There's also a recently released fork called [mdSilo](https://news.ycombinator.com/item?id=29969757).

 [Tettra](https://tettra.com/)
 [Pricing plan](https://tettra.com/pricing/) starts at USD 10/month.
 Generous free [Starting plan](https://support.tettra.co/en/articles/4394100-starting-plan-user-limit) for small teams, up to 10 users